Rochedale South, Queensland: History

 In 1952, the Gill family ran a poultry farm and piggery and in 1967 developed the land into the first sewered estate in the region.
 They named some of the streets after the towns and streets in England from where they originated in 1951.
 Some of the streets were Ridgeway Street, Green Way, Edgeware Drive Gills Close and Hindmarsh Court.

 The Strathlands shopping centre opened on Underwood Road (27.5966°S 153.1248°E) in 1970 but was later renamed Rochedale Shopping Village.
 A number of churches were established in the following decades as the population of the suburb expanded with estate developments.

 The suburb was named and bounded on 1 August 1979, when it was split off from the larger Rochedale.
-The name Rochedale refers to Irish immigrant Thomas Roche who farmed vines and fruit in the 1870s.
+The name Rochedale refers to the homestead built by the Roche family who settled in the area in 1868.
+The family farmed grapes and citrus fruits in the 1870s.
 The name Rochedale has been used since the 1880s.

 Springwood Road State School opened on 29 January 1974.

 Rochedale South State School opened on 30 January 1979.